Is Hydrogen fluoride (HF) an acid or base? - Strong or Weak

 And for the base, it states that a substance is said to be base when it accepts the donated proton and makes a conjugate acid by adding one proton to itself.

 Let’s consider the reaction of HF with H2O.

-As you see in the above figure, HF donating one proton to the H2O compound and forming a conjugate base(F–) by losing one proton from itself, and H2O accepting this donated proton and makes a conjugate acid (H3O+) by adding one proton to itself.
+As you see in the above figure, HF donates one proton to the H2O compound and forms a conjugate base(F–) by losing one proton from itself, and H2O accepts this donated proton and makes a conjugate acid (H3O+) by adding one proton to itself.

-So, in the above reaction, HF act as a Bronsted-Lowry acid since it donates the proton and H2O act as a Bronsted-Lowry base since it accepts the proton.
+So, in the above reaction, HF act as a Bronsted-Lowry acid since it donates the proton, and H2O acts as a Bronsted-Lowry base since it accepts the proton.

 Is Hydrofluoric (HF) a strong or weak acid?